Charco de San Ginés

 Iglesia de San Ginés

-Located on a little islet just off the seafront promenade, this castle is scheduled to re-open as a history museum, but no fixed date...
+Located on a little islet just off the seafront promenade, this small museum is based in the 16th-century Castillo de San Gabriel....

 Centro Insular de Cultura El Almacén